-We estimate dipole moments μ{QD} of 50 to 85 Debye for τ{rad} between 150 and 50 ps.
-These values are in rather good agreement with previous estimates (29; 49).
+We estimate dipole moments μ{QD} of 50-85 Debye for τ{rad} between 150 and 50 ps.
+These values are in rather good agreement with previous estimates [29, 48].
 They exceed those of atomic systems by more than an order of magnitude and reflect the large spatial extension of the exciton center-of-mass wave function in these QDs.
-Near-field autocorrelation spectra indicate an exciton localization length of about 40-50 nm (50).
-Due to the statistical nature of the disorder potential, the exciton localization length and thus the dipole moment and radiative recombination rate varies quite strongly from QD to QD, as seen in Fig. 5(b).
-Theoretical models of localized excitons in disordered quantum wells (51; 50) yield comparable results.
+Near-field autocorrelation spectra indicate an exciton localization length of about 40-50 nm [49].
+Due to the statistical nature of the disorder potential, the exciton localization length and thus the dipole moment and radiative recombination rate varies

-Figure 6. (a) Near-field $\Delta R/R_0$ spectra (circles) at different delay times Δt .
+Fig. 15.6. (a) Near-field $\Delta R/R_0$ spectra (circles) at different delay times Δt .
 The spectra at $\Delta t < 0$ display pronounced spectral oscillations around the excitonic resonance.
-The solid lines shows simulated spectra for the perturbed free induction decay of the coherent QD polarization assuming $T_2=15$ ps. (b) Dynamics of $P{QD}(t)$ extracted from the time-dependent near-field $\Delta R/R_0$ spectra.
+The solid lines show simulated spectra for the perturbed free induction decay of the coherent QD polarization assuming $T_2 = 15$ ps. (b) Dynamics of $P{\text{QD}}(t)$ extracted from the time dependent near-field $\Delta R/R_0$ spectra quite strongly from QD to QD, as seen in Fig. 15.5(a).
+Theoretical models of localized excitons in disordered quantum wells [49, 50] yield comparable results.